The Butcher’s Guide: What is a T-bone?

 How to Cook a T-bone

 The T-bone is a unique steak to cook – technically, you’re cooking two steaks.
 You have to be careful since the tenderloin side will cook more quickly than the strip side.
 Due to this, you have to be smart about your heat.

 To grill a T-bone, use both direct and indirect heat.
 Build a fire (or turn on burners) on just one side of the grill.
 Sear the T-bone 3-5 minutes per side (depending on thickness).
 Then, move the steak to side of the grill with no fire (indirect heat.)
 Make sure the filet portion of the T-bone is towards the coolest part of the grill to avoid overcooking.
 We recommend cooking the filet side to 125-130 degrees for the perfect rare doneness.
+Use our steak doneness guide and temperature chart for your preferred steak doneness.
 For more on grilling the perfect steak, check out our beginner’s guide to grilling.

 If you can’t cook outdoors or don’t have a grill, try the sear-roast method.
 First sear the T-bone in a cast iron skillet.
 Then, add butter, fresh herbs or garlic to the skillet and roast at 300 degrees to your desired doneness.

 If cooking a T-bone steak seems daunting, try the sous vide method of cooking.
 Our executive chefs recommend seasoning your T-bone in the bag before the sous vide water bath.
 Once your steak has reached its desired temperature, simply sear it on the grill or in a cast iron skillet for the perfect crust.
 This is a fool-proof method that makes sure you don’t accidently overcook your steak.